Ludorg/mpbb/README.md

 ## 2020 foreword

 This is some excavation from the past (found on my PC).
 This code was made when I was painting miniatures and maintaining a blog on this hobby: [La Horde d'Adinarak](http://war-lords.over-blog.com/).
+It was between 2006 and 2010.

 ## mppb usage (rtfm)